nicholasRenninger/dfasat/README.md

 ### Contribution guidelines ###

 * Fork and implement, request pulls.
 * You can find sample evaluation files in ./evaluation.
-Make sure to REGISTER your own file to be able to access it via the -q flag.
+Make sure to REGISTER your own file to be able to access it via the -h flag.

 ### Who do I talk to? ###